abdula8/udacity-movie-trailer/README.md

 Source code for a Movie Trailer website.

 Pre-requisites:
+- Git installed and available on the system PATH
 - Python 2.7 installed and available on the system PATH

 Steps to run the application: